thomasscothamilton/.github/README.md

-# .github Repository for Containerly
+# Organization Repository for GitHub Community Health Files

 This repository serves as a centralized location for community health files and configurations that apply to all repositories within the **[Your Organization Name]** GitHub organization.